The Decameron: Papal censorship

 Despite its enduring popularity, the Decameron's overtly anti-clerical stances frequently brought the work into conflict with the Catholic Church.
 The first instance occurred in 1497 when the Dominican Friar Girolamo Savonarola incited a bonfire of 'sinful' art and literature in the centre of Florence known later as the "Bonfire of the Vanities".
 The Decameron was among the works known to have been burned that day.

 More official clerical challenges would follow upon the creation of the Index Librorum Prohibitorum.
 Instituted by Pope Paul IV in 1559, the Index was a list of texts that were officially anathema to the Catholic Church; Boccaccio's Decameron was among the original texts included.
-Despite this, the book continued to circulate and grow in popularity, prompting Gregory XIII to commission a revised edition in 1573 in which the clergymen were replaced with secular people.
-Even this would prove to be too immoral for Sixtus V who commissioned another revision during his time as cardinal resulting in the 1582 edition by Salviati.
+Despite this, the book continued to circulate and grow in popularity, prompting Pope Gregory XIII to commission a revised edition in 1573 in which the clergymen were replaced with secular people.
+Even this would prove to be too immoral for Pope Sixtus V who commissioned another revision during his time as cardinal resulting in the 1582 edition by Salviati.